Youth become "drivers of a bicycle" · Learn basic bike mechanics

 Non-refundable registration fee: $20.
 Scholarships available.

-Pedal Power is offered at several middle schools and community centers in Santa Barbara County: check the SBBIKE calendar to find upcoming classes.
+Pedal Power is offered at several schools and community centers in Santa Barbara County: check the calendar to find upcoming classes.

 Give the gift of a youth bike

 Many youth can't ride because they don't have a bike.
 If you have a youth bike collecting dust in your garage, donate it to Bici Centro or you might also consider making a financial donation to sponsor a Pedal Power participant (course valued at $250).

 "Thank you so much for the incredible Pedal Power program.
 My son just finished his last day of the program at La Colina: he was so sad it was over.
 Before Pedal Power he was apprehensive about bike riding and not entirely comfortable.
 He summed it up perfectly today, as he said, 'Before I liked my bike, but now I love biking!'
 He is a much safer and confident rider: thanks to the amazing teachers!
 They did an amazing job teaching, encouraging and inspiring the kids."

 —Kathy Mintzer (La Colina Junior High)